Xeth/Xeth/README.md

+# Xeth wallet is no longer maintained.
+Please use alternative wallets such as https://github.com/ethereum/mist

 # Xeth

 Xeth is a free, open-source [Ethereum](http://ethereum.org) GUI wallet.
 It implements various useful features, like [stealth payments](doc/stealth.md), [bitprofile](http://bitprofile.org) support, secure random key generation, address book support, and much more.